 Registration for Spring 2020 is upon us, and there are many course offerings available for students interested in business, competition, or intellectual property law.

-When thinking about registration for any term, it’s always important to consider how your selections fit into the big picture of your legal education.
+When thinking about registration, it’s always important to consider how your selections fit into the big picture of your legal education.
 What courses align with your career goals?
 Which prerequisites will you need to be ready for specific upper-level courses?
 Which courses are only available in alternate years?
-And, perhaps most importantly, what do you need to take to meet the graduation requirements?
+And, perhaps most importantly, what do you need to take to meet graduation requirements?

-If you are a 2L or 3L looking to tackle more advanced subjects, then the following courses will help you hone your skills:
+If you are a rising 2L or 3L looking to tackle more advanced subjects, the following courses will help you hone your skills:

 - Antitrust Law

 - Nonprofit Organizations: Advocacy, Collaboration, & Fundraising

 There will also be four January intersession courses: Accounting, Tax & Business Considerations for Lawyers; Advanced Legal Research Methods in Specialized Subjects: Corporate and Finance; Medical Tutorial for Law Students; and Principles of Corporate Finance.

 Finally, for upperclassmen trying to complete their experiential, writing, or other graduation requirements, consider these course offerings:

 Graduation requirements for JD students include a minimum of 84 total credit hours, of which at least 64 must be through faculty instruction courses, along with experiential and writing coursework.
 (For a full list of graduation requirements, see the College of Law’s Student Handbook.)